 Table of Contents

 Anxiety is a common disorder that affects hundreds of millions of people across the globe.
 Anxiety is one of the most common mental health conditions, affecting four out of every 100 people in the United States.
 Many people have feelings of anxiety, but generalized anxiety disorders make it difficult for someone to live a happy and productive life.
+Luckily, there are many medicaitons like Lexapro (escitalopram can help relieve the symptoms of anxiety.

 These disorders can occur in anyone, but anxiety is twice as likely to occur in women than men.
 There are several reasons why doctors and researchers think women experience anxiety more frequently.
 Read on to learn more about gender differences in the diagnosing of generalized anxiety disorders.